arduino/help-center-content/content/About Arduino/Compatible Products/Developing-Compatible-Products.md

 ## Name

-It is understandable that compatible brands want to make a reference to Arduino®, in order for their customers to easily identify what type of product it is.
+It is understandable that compatible brands want to make a reference to Arduino<sup>®</sup>, in order for their customers to easily identify what type of product it is.

 To indicate that your product is compatible with Arduino, you should use the correct phrasing.
 For example: